CofferHub/awesome-presentation/README.md

 ## Contributing

-We always wants to improve an idea, wanna share your thoughts, come here.
+We always wants to improve an idea, wanna share your thoughts? [come here](https://github.com/CofferHub/awesome-presentation/issues).